Luxury family home interior design in Bali featuring enclosed climate-controlled living space

 The Bathroom: Open-Air Sanctuaries

-Bali’s most distinctive residential design contribution to global interior culture is the outdoor bathroom—a private, garden-enclosed bathing space that blurs the boundary between bathing and nature entirely.
+Bali’s most distinctive residential design contribution to global interior culture is the outdoor bathroom.
+It consist a private, garden-enclosed bathing space that blurs the boundary between bathing and nature entirely.
 Even in homes where a fully outdoor bathroom isn’t feasible, the design principle holds: maximize connection to natural light, planting, and sky.
-Natural stone surfaces—river boulders, hand-chiseled volcanic tuff, or Sukabumi stone in the shower—perform better in a wet environment than any ceramic alternative and carry a material honesty that elevates the entire bathing experience.
+Natural stone surfaces—river boulders, hand-chiseled volcanic tuff, or Sukabumi stone in the shower—perform better in a wet environment than any ceramic alternative .
+They also carry a material honesty that elevates the entire bathing experience.

 The Home Office: Acoustics and Airflow

 If you are moving to Bali, there is a high chance you are working remotely.
 Designing a home office here requires strict attention to acoustics.
 The sound of heavy tropical rain on a roof can be deafening, making Zoom calls impossible.
-Your designer must specify acoustic ceiling baffles, double-glazed glass for the windows, and a dedicated split-system AC unit so you don’t have to cool the entire house just to work comfortably.
+Your designer must specify acoustic ceiling baffles and double-glazed glass for the windows.
+A dedicated split-system AC unit means you cool only the office — not the entire house.

 4. Custom Furniture and Local Procurement